IBM-Blockchain/ansible-collection/README.md

 Documentation for this Ansible collection is available here: https://ibm-blockchain.github.io/ansible-collection/

-The documentation includes installation instructions, and reference material for all modules and roles in this collection.
+The documentation includes installation instructions, tutorials, and reference material for all modules and roles in this collection.

 ## License